-I am Tarek Anandan, a freelance website development consultant based in Washington, DC.
-From concept to launch, I work with nonprofit and socially-focused organizations — think tanks, advocacy groups, foundations, and government agencies — as well as artists, creative individuals, and small businesses to develop great websites and web applications.
+I am Tarek Anandan, a freelance website development consultant — information architect, designer, and developer — based in Washington, DC.
+From concept to launch, I work with nonprofit and socially-focused organizations — think tanks, advocacy groups, foundations, and government agencies — as well as artists and creative individuals to develop great websites and web applications.

 Turning your ideas into detailed requirements documents with technical specifications that designers and developers can use to make your project a reality.
 If that dream house requires a larger team to build it, we'll write up the Request for Proposal (RFP) — geek-speak included — and provide the expertise to help vet and choose the right vendor.